ajcurtis916/MechaCar_statistical_analysis/README.md

 </br>

 ## Results
 MechaCar is suffering from production troubles that are blocking the manufacturing team’s progress.
-As a result, we have been tasked to statistically review production data for insights that may help the manufacturing team fix or optimize the manufacturing process.
-During our statistical analysis we performed multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes, collected summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots, ran t-tests to determine if the manufacturing lots are statistically different from the mean population, and designed a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers:
+As a result, we have been tasked with statistically reviewing production data for insights that may help the manufacturing team fix or optimize the manufacturing process.
+During our statistical analysis, we performed multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes, collected summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots, ran t-tests to determine if the manufacturing lots are statistically different from the mean population, and designed a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers:
 </br>
 </br>